 Stop Using the Account

 You may also consider cashing your paycheck instead of depositing it.
 If you have direct deposit, you may consider changing that with your employer.
 If you do not do this, it can be very difficult to recover since the bank will use your check to cover your negative overdraft and other fees.
 If you reroute your check, you'll still have access to funds to pay your bills and purchase essentials like food and medication while you get the situation under control.

 - Stop all automatic payments from the account.

 - Consider putting your subscriptions on hold.

-- Some gym memberships will let you pause your membership for a month or two.
+- Some gym memberships or other subscriptions will let you pause your payments or membership for a month or two.
 Contact yours to see if that is possible.

 Balance Your Account